Kiririsha

-Kiririsha (Elamite: "great goddess") was a major goddess worshiped in Elam.
+Kiririsha (Elamite: "great goddess") was a major goddess worshiped in Elam, referred to as "mother of gods" in some texts.

 Early scholarship incorrectly identified her as one and the same as Pinikir, an unrelated goddess from a different part of Elam.

+Name

+The name Kiririsha means "great goddess" in Elamite ("kiri" goddess, "risha" great).
+Following their survey of Linear Elamite texts, Desset et al. argued that Elamite "riša" would actually be pronounced as "reša", with Akkadian cuneiform being incapable of distinguishing between ri and re.
+Similarly, Napirisha’s proposed pronunciation is Napiresha.